 General Education courses are required of all students pursuing an Associate or Bachelor level program.
-When reviewing a program outline, General Education courses are identified by italic letters and numbers.
-General Education prepares students to think broadly and have the general skills for life needed in the everchanging world.
-General Education courses assist students in building a foundation for Technical and Professional Education and developing habits to pursue life-long learning.
+General Education courses are identified by italic letters and numbers.
+General Education prepares students to think broadly and have the general skills for life needed in the ever-changing world.
+General Education courses assist students in building a foundation for Technical and Professional Education and developing habits to pursue lifelong learning.

-Technical Education in the area of concentration for which the degree is awarded is designed to assist students in developing the skills, attitudes, and knowledge necessary for immediate job opportunities in their chosen field of study.
+Technical Education within the concentration for which the degree is awarded is designed to assist students in developing the skills, attitudes, and knowledge necessary for immediate job opportunities in their chosen field of study.
 Furthermore, Technical Education allows students to be technically prepared upon graduation and develop lifelong learning habits.